 To take full advantage of your ServiceNow license, being current is key.
 ServiceNow offers various regular upgrades for its instances and there are several reasons for why you should consider upgrading to the latest version.
 Upgrading to the latest ServiceNow instance improves stability, fixes problems faced by previous version users, and adds new features.
-It is recommended that you do not stay more than a couple of releases behind for your ServiceNow platform.
+It is recommended that you do not stay more than a couple of releases behind the most current platform.

 Preparation is Key

 Upgrading your complete instance is not something that can be done overnight.
 The process is not smooth sailing either, with failed upgrades and blackouts likely to be a part of the procedure.
 It would be a good idea to put together an upgrade team of various skill sets to assist with the upgrade.
-You would also be better off putting together a team of testers to document your verification testing.
+You should also assemble a team of testers to document your verification testing.

 Try Smaller Iterations of Upgrades

 ServiceNow has been releasing upgrade instances periodically for a while now, and it makes sense to upgrade in smaller iterations.
 Smaller iterations make it easier to test patches.
-This is because if you were to upgrade from a much earlier version to the latest version, you’d likely face more issues.
+This is an especially good idea if you're upgrading from a much earlier version to the latest version, which is more likely to cause issues.